 How we determined the suggested internet connection types

-The chart above is based on minimum required internet connection speeds, service reliability during peak usage, latency and upload speeds.
-For instance, satellite internet provides speeds adequate for gaming, but has high latency, which often prevents a consistent gaming experience.
+The chart above is based on the minimum required internet connection speeds, service reliability during peak usage, latency and upload speeds.
+For instance, satellite internet provides speeds adequate for gaming but has high latency, which often prevents a consistent gaming experience.

 Additionally, cable internet and fiber connections can handle most online activities.
 However, satellite or DSL internet may be higher value options if you mainly use the internet to occasionally browse or stream.
 The best internet for your home varies by how many connected devices are in use in your household, your online activities and the reliability of your provider

 Lisa uses years of experience in sales and customer service for internet-TV providers to inform her writing on broadband.
 Her work has been referenced by CNN and other national sources. … Read more

 FeaturedWhat’s the difference between Bluetooth and Wi-Fi?
 And which one should you use Lisa Iscrupe — 4 min read

 FeaturedWhat’s the difference between a modem and a router?
 Camryn Smith — 6 min read

 Featured100% of KS and RI residents have broadband access.
 Where does your state rank?
 Joe Supan — 5 min read

 Friday, December 1, 2023How many people use the internet?

 Thursday, November 30, 2023Updated broadband map shows the number of homes without internet is decreasing